Oval Diamond Engagement Rings

-Similarly to marquise and pear shape diamonds, some oval diamonds may exhibit a bow-tie effect.
-This occurs when light doesn’t bounce into the middle of the diamond because of the way it has been cut and appears as a visible bow-tie shape darkness in the diamond’s centre.
+Similarly to marquise and pear shape diamonds, some oval diamonds may exhibit a bow tie effect.
+This occurs when light doesn’t bounce into the middle of the diamond because of the way it has been cut and appears as a visible bow tie shape darkness in the diamond’s center.

 While most agree that this is part of an oval diamond’s beauty, a severe effect is undesirable.
 All of our diamonds are hand-inspected to ensure they do not possess a strongly visible bow-tie effect.

 In recent years, oval diamond engagement rings have seen an increase in popularity, with stars like Hailey Baldwin, Blake Lively and Julianne Hough leading the trend.